-In 1956, just 58,158 students entered the competition; by 2015 that figure was almost 1.5 million.
+In 1956, just 58,158 students entered the competition; in 2021, that figure has risen to approximately 1.5 million.
 In order to help you fully understand this widely-entered contest, the College Transitions team will explain:

 - The entry requirements for the National Merit Scholarship Program

 - What PSAT score do I need to win a National Merit Scholarship?

 - When the National Merit Scholarship Corporation announces scholarship winners